 and I live in South Dakota, USA.
 I have not yet worn my Ariana

 yet as spring and warm weather have not yet arrived where I live.
 I ordered my black ponte from fabric.com and I just love how this dress feels in this fabric!
 I knew the minute I saw the design this would make a lovely black dress to dress up and down depending on the occasion.
 I have several events this summer that I will be wearing this dress to.
 I made one small alteration and that was to lengthen the front bodice by 1/2”.

 My tips for sewing this dress are simple: take your time to carefully press, stabilize the neckline with either stay stitching or stabilizer tape, and don’t forget to have fun with it!
 Sewing should be an enjoyable experience.

 Since I haven’t worn my dress yet, I’d say my style tip is to keep it classy and sassy!
 My husband highly approves of this dress so I can’t wait to wear it!

-See my Ariana and other DesignerStitch creations at
+and other DesignerStitch creations at